Israel-Hamas captive release expected on Monday before Egypt summit

 The Gaza summit, scheduled for Monday in Sharm el-Sheikh, will be co-chaired by Trump and Egyptian President Abdel Fattah el-Sisi.

-It is expected to be attended by more than a dozen world leaders, including United Nations Secretary-General Antonio Guterres, Jordan’s King Abdullah II and Turkish President Recep Tayyip Erdogan.
+More than a dozen world leaders are expected to attend, including United Nations Secretary-General Antonio Guterres, Jordan’s King Abdullah II and Turkish President Recep Tayyip Erdogan.

+Iranian Minister of Foreign Affairs Abbas Araghchi said that neither he nor Iran’s president would accept an invitation to the summit because they could not “engage with counterparts who have attacked the Iranian People”, in reference to the US and its strikes on Iran’s nuclear facilities earlier this year.

-Although both Israel and Hamas said they will not participate, Cairo has hailed the summit as a “historic” event that will seek “to end the war in the Gaza Strip, enhance efforts to achieve peace and stability in the Middle East”.
+Although both Israel and Hamas said they would not participate, Cairo has hailed the summit as a “historic” event that will seek “to end the war in the Gaza Strip, enhance efforts to achieve peace and stability in the Middle East”.

-Egypt said a “document ending the war in the Gaza Strip” is also expected to be signed at the summit.
+Egypt said that a “document ending the war in the Gaza Strip” is also expected to be signed at the summit.

 ‘Hard work’ to come

-Despite the ceasefire progress, many details on phase two of the deal – which is still to be negotiated – need to be ironed out, including the exact makeup of a post-war administration for Gaza and the fate of Hamas.
+Despite the ceasefire progress, many details on phase two of the deal, which is still to be negotiated, need to be ironed out, including the exact makeup of a post-war administration for Gaza and the fate of Hamas.

 The second phase is expected to involve a phased Israeli withdrawal, Hamas’s disarmament, the establishment of new security and governance arrangements, and reconstruction.

-“After the big day tomorrow for Trump, after the release of the hostages, … then comes the hard work,” Adnan Hayajneh, professor of international relations at the University of Qatar, told Al Jazeera.
-“If you look at the situation in Gaza, it’s like an earthquake happened. … There’s no government.
+“After the big day tomorrow for Trump, after the release of the hostages… then comes the hard work,” Adnan Hayajneh, professor of international relations at the University of Qatar, told Al Jazeera.
+“If you look at the situation in Gaza, it’s like an earthquake happened… There’s no government.
 There’s no schools.
 There’s nothing there.”

 US Vice President JD Vance appeared to acknowledge on Sunday that the road to stability would be difficult.
 “It is going to take consistent leverage and consistent pressure from the president of the United States on down,” he told US broadcaster CBS.